How to Cut the Cord: The Best Alternatives to Cable

 We’ve tried DirecTV Now several times, taking advantage of their free trials, and it is probably our favorite cable alternative.
 It’s just like DirecTV, but without the contract.

 Monthly packages start at $35 (for 60+ channels) and go to over $60.
 Each package offers ESPN, which is great for sports lovers and allows you to customize the guide to your liking.
+They’ve also recently added a cloud-based DVR to their offering.

 You can also stream DirecTV Now from a wide variety of devices.